 So to conclude, we can see that the High Priestess would then represent that which is secret.
 Yet, actually known to you on a subconscious level.

 The High Priestess is a reminder for you to spend time in meditation.
 Delve into your subconscious and re-connect with your intuition.
 Perhaps you could pay extra attention to your ‘gut feel’.
-Another idea is to record your dreams and analyse them, what message are you receiving.
+Another idea is to record your dreams and analyze them, what message are you receiving.
 Your answers lie on another realm when you draw the High Priestess.
 She is reminding you that this does not pertain to your day-to-day situations.
 You have crossed the veil and your answers are spiritual, so focus your energies upward.

 Which voice am I listening to?